 We incur capital expenditures for our consolidated entities and our unconsolidated affiliates.
-We anticipate maintenance capital expenditures of between \$30 million and \$45 million, and approved expansion capital expenditures of between \$75 million and \$150 million, for the year ending December 31, 2016.
-Expansion capital expenditures include the expansion of the Sand Hills Pipeline, expansion of the Panola pipeline, which will be shown as an investment in unconsolidated affiliates in our condensed consolidated statements of cash flows and the completion of the construction of the Grand Parkway gathering project.
+Our 2016 plan includes maintenance capital expenditures of between \$30 million and \$45 million, and approved expansion capital expenditures between \$75 million and \$150 million, for the year ending December 31, 2016.
+For the six months ended June 30, 2016 our actual maintenance capital expenditures were \$3 million, which were lower than our 2016 plan on an annualized basis.
+Expansion capital expenditures include the expansion of the Sand Hills pipeline, expansion of the Panola pipeline, which will be shown as an investment in unconsolidated affiliates in our condensed consolidated statements of cash flows and the completion of the construction of the Grand Parkway gathering project.